 \subsection{Main Results}

 The main results are shown in Table \ref{tab:main_res}.
-Compared to directly prompting, our Self-Prompting method surpasses the InstructGPT baseline by +15.5 EM on average and the previous SOTA method GENREAD by +8.8 EM on average.
-A similar improvement is also observed when using Codex as the backbone model, and even achieves a higher score than RECITE, a strong few-shot baseline.
+Compared to direct prompting, our Self-Prompting method surpasses the InstructGPT baseline by +15.5 EM on average and the previous SOTA method GENREAD by +8.8 EM on average.
+A similar improvement is also observed when using Codex as the backbone model, and it even achieves a higher score than RECITE, a strong few-shot baseline.

-Self-prompting also makes InstructGPT better than retrieval-augmented prompting methods, which shows that the LLM itself has stored enough world knowledge in its parameters and provides the potential as an implicit corpus for retrieving.
-We notice that Self-Prompting achieves higher EM than T5-SSM 11B on two datasets except WebQ, even though we do not give any training data to the LLM, showing the great potential of LLMs for ODQA under a zero-shot setting.
+Self-Prompting yields comparable results to various powerful retrieval-augmented fine-tuned models with regard to the average EM on three datasets, showing that the LLM itself has stored enough world knowledge in its parameters and provides the potential as an implicit corpus for retrieving.
+We also notice that Self-Prompting achieves higher EM than T5-SSM 11B on two datasets except WebQ, even though we do not give any training data to the LLM, showing the great potential of LLMs for ODQA under a zero-shot setting.

-Finally, we find Self-Prompting gets comparable results to some powerful retrieval-augmented fine-tuned models with regard to the average score on three datasets.
-Although the generated QA data is not 100\% perfect (see Sec \ref{sec:quality_analysis}), using them for in-context learning still successfully improve the model performance, which is consistent with the conclusion in \cite{min-etal-2022-rethinking} where they demonstrate that the label space, the distribution of the input text, and the overall format of the sequence are key factors for in-context learning rather than absolute accuracy.
-Therefore, Self-Prompting can reasonably use the existing capabilities of LLMs to construct data with a similar distribution, and it improves model performance in an in-context learning way as expectation.
+Although the generated QA data is not 100\% perfect (see Sec \ref{sec: data_quality}), using them for in-context learning still improves the model performance, which is consistent with the conclusion in \citet{min-etal-2022-rethinking} where they demonstrate that the label space, the distribution of the input text, and the overall format of the sequence are key factors for in-context learning rather than absolute accuracy.
+Therefore, Self-Prompting can reasonably use the existing capabilities of LLMs to construct data with a similar distribution, and it improves model performance in an in-context learning way as expected.